ElisabethHolm/Supervised-Machine-Learning-Text-Classification/README.md

 Alternate/Advanced Implemented Methods (All created using scikit at the bottom of the code (lines 285-386)):
 •	Naive Bayes (using scikit instead)

 •	Naive Bayes + Grid Search

 •	Support Vector Machines (SVM)

 •	Logistic Regression (Does not currently work but could be something to look into further, currently commented out to avoid code stopping due to errors)

-*This code was created for a 2019 summer internship at the Supercomputer center.
+*This code was created during a 2019 Summer Research Internship at the San Diego Supercomputer Center.